denoland/docs/runtime/fundamentals/node.md

 }
 ```

-Notice that `-R` and `-E` flags were used to give access to read and env
+`-R` and `-E` flags are used to allow permissions to read files and environment variables.
 permissions.

 **Deno's permission system is still in effect when using CommonJS modules.** It is